Azure/azure-powershell/src/Dns/docs/latest-2019-04-30/Get-AzDnsResourceReference.md

 ### COMPLEX PARAMETER PROPERTIES
 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-#### PARAMETER <IDnsResourceReferenceRequest>: Represents the properties of the Dns Resource Reference Request.
+#### RESOURCEREFERENCE <IDnsResourceReferenceRequest>: Represents the properties of the Dns Resource Reference Request.
   - `[TargetResource <ISubResource[]>]`: A list of references to azure resources for which referencing dns records need to be queried.
     - `[Id <String>]`: Resource Id.